winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 134\.
 “There are another seven things, which are seven correct Dharmas: Having faith, having conscience, having modesty, being well-versed, making effort, good memory, and being knowledgeable.
 {:#p134}

 135\.
 “There are another seven things, which are seven abodes of consciousness.
-[1] Sometimes, sentient beings have either diverse bodies or diverse perceptions.
+[1] Sometimes, sentient beings have either diverse bodies or diverse notions.
 These gods and humans are the first abode of consciousness.
-[2] Sometimes, sentient beings might have diverse bodies but the same perception.
+[2] Sometimes, sentient beings might have diverse bodies but the same notions.
 When the Brahmas of the Ābhāsvara Heaven are first born there, that’s the second abode of consciousness.
-[3] Sometimes, sentient beings have the same bodies but might have diverse perceptions.
+[3] Sometimes, sentient beings have the same bodies but might have diverse notions.
 These Ābhāsvara gods are the third abode of consciousness.
-[4] Sometimes, sentient beings have same bodies and the same perceptions.
+[4] Sometimes, sentient beings have same bodies and the same notions.
 These Śubhakṛtsnā gods are the fourth abode of consciousness.
 [5] Sometimes, sentient beings dwell in the abode of space … [6] dwell in the abode of consciousness … [7] dwell in the abode of nothingness.
 {:#p135}

 136\.
 “There are another seven things, which are seven ways of diligence: 1.
 A monk is diligent in practicing the precepts, 2. diligently ceases his desires, 3. diligently refutes wrong views, 4. diligently learns much, 5. diligently makes effort, 6. is diligent in correct mindfulness, and 7. diligent in meditation.
 {:#p136}

 137\.
-“There are another seven things, which are seven perceptions: The perception of impurity, perception of food’s impurity, perception that all the world is not pleasing, perception of death, perception of impermanence, perception of the pain of impermanence, and perception of the lack of self in pain.
+“There are another seven things, which are seven concepts: The concept of impurity, concept that food is impure, concept that all the world is not pleasing, concept of death, concept of impermanence, concept of the pain of impermanence, and concept of the lack of self in pain.
 {:#p137}

 138\.
 “There are another seven things, which are seven requisites of samādhi: Right view, right intention, right speech, right action, right livelihood, right method, and right mindfulness.